sara1989mohammadi/tutorial-dotnet/README.md

 This feature is facilitated by the Task/Task<T> classes or ValueTask/ValueTask<T> structs.
 These types represent an abstraction around an operation that may execute asynchronously.

-9. What are extension methods in C#?
-In C#, the extension method concept allows you to add new methods in the existing class or in the structure without modifying the source code of the original type, and you do not require any kind of special permission from the original type and there is no need to re-compile the original type.
-It is introduced in C# 3.0.
-10. What is inheritance?
-Does C# support multiple inheritance?
-Inheritance is an important pillar of OOP(Object Oriented Programming).
-It is the mechanism in C# by which one class is allowed to inherit the features(fields and methods) of another class.
-Super Class: The class whose features are inherited is known as superclass(or a base class or a parent class).
-Sub Class: The class that inherits the other class is known as a subclass(or a derived class, extended class, or child class).
-The subclass can add its own fields and methods in addition to the superclass fields and methods.
-Reusability: Inheritance supports the concept of “reusability”, i.e. when we want to create a new class and there is already a class that includes some of the code that we want, we can derive our new class from the existing class.
-By doing this, we are reusing the fields and methods of the existing class.
-C# does not support multiple class inheritance.

 12. What is the difference between a struct and a class in C#?